bhisaac/5eFP/5eFP-SRD.md

 Choose a god, a pantheon of gods, or some other quasi-divine being from among those listed in "Fantasy-Historical Pantheons" or those specified by your GM, and work with your GM to detail the nature of your religious service.
 Were you a lesser functionary in a temple, raised from childhood to assist the priests in the sacred rites?
 Or were you a high priest who suddenly experienced a call to serve your god in a different way?
 Perhaps you were the leader of a small cult outside of any established temple structure, or even an occult group that served a fiendish master that you now deny.

-**Equipment:** A holy symbol (a gift to you when you entered the priesthood), a prayer book or prayer wheel, incense, vestments, a set of common clothes, and a pouch containing 1 coin
+**Equipment:** A holy symbol (a gift to you when you entered the priesthood), a prayer book or prayer wheel, incense, vestments, a set of common clothes, and a pouch containing ⛁

 ### Feature: Shelter of the Faithful